claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 ### Mission Control

-For some reason my brain confuses this with Activity Monitor (the equivalent of Windows Task Manager).
+- For some reason my brain confuses this with Activity Monitor (the equivalent of Windows Task Manager).

-Mission Control is what you get when you do `Ctrl | Up-arrow` - shows you all running apps and spaces.
+- Mission Control is what you get when you do `Ctrl | Up-arrow` - shows you all running apps and spaces.
+- Use this if you want to shut down / terminate / force quit an app.

 ### Finding / quitting running apps